ConfederacyOfGaia/Gaia/mage.md

 ### Psychokineticist

+The Psychokineticist is a master of *telekinesis*:  The ability to move or manipulate creatures or objects using arcane force.

 #### Minor Telekinesis

 Starting at 2nd level, you may use your psychokinetic powers to move small objects around you.
 You can focus on a number of objects equal to your spell attack modifier, as if concentrating on a spell.
 The objects must not be being worn or carried by an unwilling creature, or weigh more than 10 pounds, and can be moved independently in any direction.
 This movement doesn’t have enough force to cause damage.

 The effect ends on an object you lose sight of, or that is further than 30 feet away from you.
 You can end the effect on any of the objects at any time.

-#### Telekinetic Ward
+#### Telekinetic Armor

 Beginning at 6th level, your training with your telekinesis has hardened your mind against outside assault, granting you resistance to all psychic damage.

 Additionally, when you see a creature within 60 feet of you make a weapon attack against you or another creature, you may use your reaction to add your spell attack modifier to the AC of the target of the attack, telekinetically attempting to deflect the attack.
-Once you use this ability, you cannot use it again until you complete a short or long rest.
+Each use of this ability costs you 1 spell point.

 #### Mental Manipulation

-Starting at 10th level, you add the *telekinesis* spell to your mental archive, if it isn’t there already.
-You can cast telekinesis without expending a spell slot.
+Starting at 10th level, you learn the *telekinesis* spell, in addition to any other spells you learn.
+It does not count against your prepared spells, and you can cast it at a reduced cost: 8 - your proficiency bonus.
-Once you cast telekinesis in this way, you can't do so again until you finish a short or long rest, though you can still cast it normally using an available spell slot.

 #### Psychokinetic Crush